-Can I walk with my undergraduate entering class at the May graduation ceremony?
+Can I walk with my undergraduate entering class at May Commencement?

 Yes.
-However, because Law School grades are not posted until June, Pre-law Scholars will not receive their diploma for their bachelor's degree until August of their fourth year.
-Since cumulative GPA is calculated only after completion of the fourth year, graduation honors are determined at this point.
+But because Law School grades are not posted until June, Pre-law Scholars do not receive their diploma for their bachelor's degree until August of their fourth year.
+Cumulative GPA is calculated only after completion of the fourth year, so graduation honors are determined at this point.

 Can I apply to another law school after taking the LSAT?

 Yes.
-You are not obligated in any way to complete the Scholars program or to attend Marquette Law School.
-However, if you choose to apply to another law school, you do not have the advantages of the special admissions criteria of the Scholars program.
-You'll be competing head-to-head with every other law school hopeful from around the nation.
+You are not obligated in any way to complete the scholars program or attend Marquette Law School.
+However, if you choose to apply to another law school, you do not have the advantages of the special admissions criteria of the scholars program.
+You'll be competing head to head with every other law school hopeful from around the nation.

 What major should I choose?

-You should study what interests you since law school does not require a specific major.
-The Pre-Law Scholar application lists the majors to choose from.
+You should study what interests you because law school does not require a specific major.
+The Pre-law Scholar application lists the majors to choose from.
 If you want to pursue a specific aspect of law, we can help you identify a major that will give you the foundational information you can build upon in law school.